DataDog/gostackparse/CONTRIBUTING.md

 # Contributing

+Contributions are welcome.
+For smaller changes feel free to send a PR directly, but for big stuff it probably makes sense to open an issue first to discuss it.

+Please always try to clearly describe what problem you are trying to solve (intend) rather then just describing the change your are trying to make.

+## Runbook

-Below are various commands that might be useful for people trying to contribute to this package.
+Below are various commands and procedures that might be useful for people trying to contribute to this package.

 ```
 # run all tests